Chavez shows strength after Cuba cancer treatment

 "This is a country that is practically paralyzed."

-Chavez's condition remains a state secret, with few details divulged beyond the fact he has had three operations in a year to remove two malignant tumors in his pelvic region.
+Chavez's condition remains a state secret, with few details divulged beyond the fact he has had three operations in a year to remove two malignant tumours in his pelvic region.

 The Venezuelan president declared himself "completely cured" at the end of 2011, only to acknowledge a recurrence of cancer early this year.
-That has fed skepticism and speculation among Venezuelans over Chavez's future.
+That has fed scepticism and speculation among Venezuelans over Chavez's future.

 The wider region is also watching the saga closely.